Generic name: Daratumumab 100mg in 5mL

 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

 - Administer pre-infusion and post-infusion medications [see Dosage and Administration (2.2)].

-- Administer only as an intravenous infusion after dilution [see Dosage and Administration (2.4)].
+- Administer only as an intravenous infusion after dilution in 0.9% Sodium Chloride Injection, USP [see Dosage and Administration (2.4, 2.5)].

 - DARZALEX should be administered by a healthcare professional, with immediate access to emergency equipment and appropriate medical support to manage infusion reactions if they occur [see Warnings and Precautions (5.1)].

-The recommended dose of DARZALEX is 16 mg/kg body weight administered as an intravenous infusion according to the following dosing schedule.
+The recommended dose of DARZALEX is 16 mg/kg actual body weight administered as an intravenous infusion according to the following dosing schedule in Table 1:

 If a planned dose of DARZALEX is missed, administer the dose as soon as possible and adjust the dosing schedule accordingly, maintaining the treatment interval.

-Administer DARZALEX infusion intravenously at the appropriate infusion rate.
-Consider incremental escalation of the infusion rate only in the absence of infusion reactions with the previous infusion of DARZALEX as defined in Table 2.
+Administer DARZALEX infusion intravenously at the infusion rate described below in Table 3.
+Consider incremental escalation of the infusion rate only in the absence of infusion reactions.

 |Dilution volume||Initial rate (first hour)||Rate increment*||Maximum rate|